kyamagu/mexopencv/README.markdown

 -------

 Make sure you have OpenCV installed in the system and correctly set up PATH system variable.
-Then, in the matlab shell,
+(See http://opencv.willowgarage.com/wiki/ ) Then, in the matlab shell, type

     >> cv.make